Xbox CEO Phil Spencer on reviving old Activision games as Microsoft positions itself as tech’s gaming company

-But it will also be adding an element that newly minted CEO of Microsoft Gaming Phil Spencer sees as core to Microsoft’s strategy for consumer acquisition: A slew of video games and long-abandoned franchises.
+But it will also be adding an element that newly minted CEO of Microsoft Gaming Phil Spencer sees as core to Microsoft’s strategy for consumer acquisition: a slew of video games and long-abandoned franchises.

-Asked about the workplace complaints faced by Activision Blizzard in a 10-minute interview with The Washington Post Wednesday, Spencer said “I believe the leaders there believe in the opportunity they have in their plan,” noting his confidence the issues will be resolved.
+Asked about the workplace complaints faced by Activision Blizzard in a 10-minute interview with The Washington Post on Wednesday, Spencer said: “I believe the leaders there believe in the opportunity they have in their plan,” noting his confidence the issues will be resolved.
 In addressing the potential of bringing on unionized workers, he said his company will aim to empower its new employees to “do their best work.”

 The games created by Activision Blizzard’s developers provide the centerpiece of Microsoft’s strategic thinking around the acquisition.
 The titles are some of the most popular in the world.
 And those Activision Blizzard properties extend well beyond Call of Duty, World of Warcraft and Candy Crush.

-In discussing some of the intellectual properties owned by under Activision Blizzard, Spencer’s excitement may have mirrored the enthusiasm of a “Starcraft” player noticing the long-dormant franchise’s logo in Microsoft’s acquisition announcement.
+In discussing some of the intellectual properties owned by Activision Blizzard, Spencer’s excitement may have mirrored the enthusiasm of a “StarCraft” player noticing the long-dormant franchise’s logo in Microsoft’s acquisition announcement.

 “I was looking at the IP list, I mean, let’s go!”
 Spencer said. "‘King’s Quest,’ ‘Guitar Hero.’ … I should know this but I think they got ‘HeXen.’”